HOW IS A PASSIVE HOUSE DESIGNED?

 - Thermally broken insulated frames with triple glazed windows that achieve a U-factor that does not exceed 0.8 W/(m2K).

-- Eliminated thermal bridging – A thermal bridge occurs, generally at junctions, where the u-value is not as good, allowing a greater amount of heat to flow through this point.
+- Thermal bridging – A thermal bridge occurs, generally at junctions where the u-value is not as good, allowing a greater amount of heat to flow through this point.
 In traditional buildings, thermal bridges are normally found at junctions; such as window reveals, where block walls penetrate through the ground floor insulation.
 Modern, highly insulated buildings, built with traditional details can lose up to 50% of their heat through thermal bridging.

 - Air Tightness – which is defined as air loss from unsealed joints throughout the entire house, should not exceed 0.6 times the house volume per hour at 50 Pa.